 Kainuu, Finland, holds the chairmanship 2015-2017.

 The Regional Committee meets regularly to discuss multilateral matters.
 The issues, such as co-operation projects, applications and initiatives are prepared in advance in each county: within the international department of the county administration of Russia, Sweden, Norway and Finland.
-The Norwegian counties have also established a Norwegian Barents Secretariat in Kirkenes to organise their joint Barents-related work.
+The Norwegian counties have also established Norwegian Barents Secretariat in Kirkenes to organise their joint Barents-related work.

 The Regional Committee in Alta, March 2017